grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 I am not showing an example implementation on purpose, because one of the further chapters will include a longer discussion on this topic.

-///////////////////////// TODO

-## Interface discovery and the sources of abstractions

-As promised, the last chapter included some interface discovery, even though it wasn't your typical way of applying this approach.

-The goal was to decouple from the framework, so if there was domain knowledge here, this would be a problem Command/UseCase - pattern, (services layer) CommandFactory - pattern
-ReservationInProgress - pattern/domain
-ReservationInProgressFactory - pattern
-TODO: sources of abstraction - here, it's mainly architecture, but there is ReservationInProgress

-## So should I write unit-level Statements for my controllers?

-Uncle Bob did not
-These Statements are repeatable
-I like it to monitor dependencies that my controllers have

-TODO: other ways to test-drive this (higher-level tests)

-## Design quality vs Statements

-TODO: Design quality vs. Tests (intro) and what this example told us - verifying and setting up a mock for the same method is violation of the CQS principle, too many mocks - too many dependencies.
-Too many stubs - violation of TDA principle.
-These things *may* mean a violation.

-Next chapter - a factory

-TODO: revise using the term "Stable" in the previous chapters to sync it with Uncle Bob's usage of the term.

 ## Using a `ReservationInProgress`

 A controversial point of the design in the last chapter might be the usage of a `ReservationInProgress` class.
 The core idea of this interface is to collect the data needed to produce a result.
 To introduce this object, we needed a separate factory, which made the design more complex.
 Thus, some questions might pop into your mind: